fallenhitokiri/drupan/docs/migration_2.0_2.1_to_2.2.md

   directory)

 ## s3cf
-The s3cf was improved.
 It is not required anymore to write md5 files to a file to keep track of changed files between two uploads.
 This allows drupan to work without writing the files locally, so the fsreader and s3cf would be sufficient to deploy a site to S3 and CloudFront (no fswrite is required)

 For this reason the following configuration options were removed

-  - `md5path removed`
+  - `md5path`
   - `skip_upload`
   - `site_url`